byrd-laif/soilMakers/readme.md

 *An opportunity for the creation of something new and beautiful.*

 Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
-Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.
+Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.*

+The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.

 #### Putting nature on the balance sheet.

 ***Bio-Logical Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Bio-Logical Earth Care Services & Commodities.***
+Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Earth Care Services & Commodities.***

-***Power as responsibility rather than domination.*** A radical sift from the 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
+***Power as responsibility rather than domination.*** A radical sift from 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
 To an 'Eco-logical Partnership', *Bio-Logical Freedom; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

 *Partnership systems support mutually respectful and caring relations.*